tony-reddington/mayan-riviera-travel/README.md

 ## User Experience (UX)

 ### User Goals
+* See information about the company.
-* Check tour availability
+* Check tour availability.
 * Identify how much time is needed for each tour option to determine which tour to choose.
 * Check the price of the trips
-* Contact the company to check if there is availability for the people travelling.
+* Contact the company to check if there is availability for the all people travelling.
 * Contact the company to ask for additional tour information.
-* Checking collection times

 ### User Stories
-* As a user, I want all the tours laid out neatly so I can navigate easily through the options to make my final decision.
+* As a user, I want all the tours laid out neatly so I can navigate easily through the options quickly to make my final decision.
 * As a user, I want to know how much time each tour will take.
-* As a user, I want to know the final price per person includes taxes, and there are no additional charges later when I make payment.
+* As a user, I want to know the price per person.
-* As a user, I want to be able to contact the company to check availability and ask further information about tours.
+* As a user, I want to be able to multiple methods to contact the company to check availability and ask further information about tours.
-* As a user, I want to be able to see all tour information.
+* As a user, I want to be able to see detailed tour information.
+* As a user, i want confirmation that the company received my message.

-### Site Owner Goals
+### Site Owner Goals#
+* As the owner, i want to share information about the company,vehecles used and about our drivers.
-* As a site owner, I want to provide users with the best available tours at the lowest prices.
+* I want to recommended tours at low prices and give a further expansive list of tours by days required.
-* I want to emphasize how experienced our tour guides are.
+* I want to site layout to be as clean as possible and easy for the user to navigate.
 * I want to communicate how long each tour will take.
 * I want to convey that all costs include taxes with no additional surprise fees.
-* I want to give speedy responses to all enquiries.
+* I want to give speedy responses to all enquiries and provide a response for each message sent to let the user know we have received their message.

 ### Design

 #### Colour Scheme
-- The main colours i used for this website are Space Cadet #142546/ Light Sea Green #3Eb9ad and White.
+- The main colours i used for this website are Space Cadet #142546/ Light Sea Green #3Eb9ad (rgb(62, 185, 173)) and White to keep the colour scheme simple but effective and not take away from the beautiful imagery.
 ![responsive website](documents/colour-theme.jpg)

 #### Typography